-The Louisiana Scholarship Program began as a small pilot in 2008 and was expanded statewide in 2012.
+The Louisiana Scholarship Program began as a small pilot program in 2008 and was expanded statewide in 2012.
+In 2014-15, nearly 7500 students received vouchers.

 To be eligible for a voucher, students must have a family income of 250% of the federal poverty line or below and either be entering kindergarten or coming from a public school that was awarded a C,D, or F grade.

-The voucher amount is the lesser of state and local spending per pupil or the cost of private school tuition.
+The voucher amount equals the lesser of state and local spending per pupil or the cost of private school tuition.

-Private voucher schools must administer the state LEAP and iLEAP tests to their voucher students in grades 3-8 and 10.
+Private schools participating in the program must administer the state LEAP and iLEAP tests to their voucher students in grades 3-8 and 10.

 The voucher program had a negative impact on students’ academic achievement in its first two years.

-In year two, students in the voucher program fell 13 percentile points in math compared to a public school counterpart measuring in the 50th percentile.
-For reading, the results were uncertain.
+In year one, students in the voucher program fell 8 percentile points in reading compared to students in public school.
+In year two, the results in reading were uncertain.

 The voucher program has had a negative impact on integration at private schools, in particular for black and white students.